replicant1/SizeEstimator/README.md

 The algorithm above can be visualized by looking at the following samples.
 The app generates two images as a side-effect of each measurement taken.
 The first is obtained by cropping the camera image to square, then scaling it down to 300 x 300 pixels, which is the size expected by the Tensor Flow model.
 The model is then applied to the 300 x 300 image, which results in a set of bounding boxes for each object found.
 Those boxes and an accompanying legend appear below.
 The two boxes that are drawn with a solid line correspond to the reference and target objects.
 The rest are drawn with a dashed line.

 ## Sample 1

+To view these artifacts you need to look in the cache dir for the app. eg. `/data/data/com.example.sizeestimator/cache`

 ![Cropped](/doc/sample1/cropped.jpg)
 ![Markedup](/doc/sample1/marked_up.jpg)